 a sauropod dinosaur

-All of this is somewhat moot unless a rigorous case can be made that the passages in question describe dinosaurs, and at best the evidence for this seems equivocal.
+All of this is somewhat moot unless a rigorous case can be made that the passages in question describe dinosaurs, and at best the evidence for this is equivocal.
 Let us address Job 40 first.
 Traditionally, Bible scholars and historians have suggested that if the animal alluded to is a real one, the hippopotamus or elephant are the most likely candidates, with the former somewhat more probable.
-A careful study of the passage in question supports this conclusion.
+Indeed, a careful and thorough study of the passage in question supports this conclusion.
 As noted in Clarke's Commentary: "These, having been carefully considered and deeply investigated both by critics and naturalists, have led to the conclusion that either the elephant, or the hippopotamus or river-horse, is the animal in question; and on comparing the characteristics between these two, the balance is considerably in favor of the hippopotamus."

 Let us examine the specific verses in question (KJV):